 The hotel scene in Kerala, on the southwest tip of India, is all about independent, community-focused tourism initiatives – and they’re on the up.
-Here’s our pick.
+Here’s our pick of boutique hotels in Kerala.

 India’s serene southwestern tip is a wonderland of rustling palms, meandering backwaters and a coastline 600km (370mi) long, set against the wildlife-rich mountains of the Unesco-listed Western Ghats.
 And your accommodation options include recast colonial mansions, centuries-old tea estates, reimagined haveli homes and prize-winning Ayurvedic retreats.